1914 in the history of Marxism

 The question, then, would be not what Kautsky and Lenin had in common, but how they differed.
 And they differed most clearly around the issue of the war in 1914, from which their later difference over the revolution in both Russia and Germany in 1917–18 was derived.

 The question is the workers’ movement for socialism.
 Kautsky considered it an end in itself, thus retroactively agreeing with Bernstein’s Revisionist-reformist view of the “movement is everything, the goal nothing.”
 Preserving the movement meant betraying its goals, whereas Luxemburg and Lenin were willing to sacrifice the movement for the goal of socialism.
-That is the only reason they opposed the war by opposing the war policies of the various antagonistic governments, to precipitate a global civil war of workers against capitalists Download the skimming tank.
+That is the only reason they opposed the war by opposing the war policies of the various antagonistic governments, to precipitate a global civil war of workers against capitalists.
 They thus did not reject the war on pacifist grounds, as Kautsky might have done, compromising with it on defensive grounds, but rather identified the war as the necessary expression of, and occasion for, the need for the struggle for socialism.

 As it turns out, perhaps the preemptive counterrevolution by the German government through the war must be deemed in retrospect to have been successful.
 Certainly the struggle for socialism let alone Marxism in the advanced capitalist countries never did recover from it.